rigoudyg/climaf/doc/functions/mul.rst

-mul : multiplication of two fields using CliMAF ccdo2 and CDO operator mul
+mul : multiplication between two CliMAF objects or between a CliMAF object and a constant
 ---------------------------------------------------------------------------

 Multiplication of two CliMAF object, or multiplication of the CliMAF object given as first argument and a constant as second argument (string, float or integer)